 It is embedded in European and international partnerships such as the CiViTAS Initiative, the Urban Electric Mobility Initiative and the urban mobility SOLUTIONS network, in which it plays an active role in supporting the take-up of sustainable urban mobility solutions.
-The Research Unit also closely cooperates with the United Nations Human Settlements Programme (UN-Habitat) on developing implementation concepts and action plans to deliver on the New Urban Agenda.
+The Research Unit also cooperates closely with the United Nations Human Settlements Programme (UN-Habitat) on developing implementation concepts and action plans to deliver on the New Urban Agenda.
 In close cooperation with a network of over 100 international project partners, the Research Unit aims to close the implementation gap between applied research and policy action to foster sustainable urban development and mobility in Europe, Asia, Africa and Latin America.

 You find all scientific publications on our publication server: